Skip to main content

 For a specific agent, flowbook, or skill, the owner can grant you Editor, Viewer, or Use only.
 Sharing overrides the default per item.

-Your Custom User Role can subtract from what roles and sharing allow.
-For example, it can block certain apps or nodes.
+Your Custom Roles can subtract from what roles and sharing allow.
+For example, they can block certain apps or nodes.
+A user can hold multiple custom roles, and the effective restriction is composed across all of them.

-In short: roles set the ceiling, sharing adjusts access per item, and permission groups can subtract on top.
+In short: organization and team roles set the ceiling, sharing adjusts access per item, and custom roles can subtract on top.

 Role Comparison